Rosella (brand): Ownership history

 In 1963 Rosella was taken over by Lever & Kitchen, later to be known as Unilever and it remained under their ownership for most of the next four decades.
-In 2002 the company returned to Australian ownership under Stuart Alexander & Co Pty Ltd, who purchased the brand under a deal with Unilever.
+In 2002 the company returned to Australian ownership under Stuart Alexander & Company, who purchased the brand under a deal with Unilever.
 Under the agreement, Unilever would retain ownership of the Rosella factory for five years, and during that period would continue to produce the Rosella products under contract to Stuart Alexander.
 Stuart Alexander retained ownership of Rosella until 2006, when the Rosella brand was sold once more.

 In December 2012, the then current owner of Rosella, Gourmet Food Holdings (who also owned Waterwheel & Pitango), was placed into receivership.
 After unsuccessful attempts to sell the company it was announced in early March 2013 that the company would be closed down and that the receivers were looking at selling the Rosella brand to a new owner.

 In April 2013, Sabrands Australia, a private family company and the company behind Sunraysia fruit juice, purchased the Rosella brand and is manufacturing its soups, chutneys and relishes in Adelaide, South Australia and its condiments in Silvan, Victoria.